Pity the Nation Review: Robert Fisk paints a harrowing portrait of the horrors of war

 51cqkSbGV9L._AC_UL320_SR212,320_.jpg

 Fisk is not wrong in suggesting that far greater conflicts and atrocities have occurred across the 20th century.
-The Lebanese Civil War is estimated to have claimed 150,000 lives, statistics which pale in comparison to the mass-graves of Bosnia, the bombardment and starvation of Iraq during the First Gulf War, Vietnam, the Cambodian holocaust, the Rwandan genocide, and the systematic mass-murder by the Nazis of Jews, Poles, and Soviet POWs and civilians during the Second World War.
+The Lebanese Civil War is estimated to have claimed 150,000 lives, statistics which pale in comparison to the mass graves of Bosnia, the bombardment and starvation of Iraq during the First Gulf War, Vietnam, the Cambodian holocaust, the Rwandan genocide, and the systematic mass-murder by the Nazis of Jews, Poles, and Soviet POWs and civilians during the Second World War.

 However, amidst such carnage, Lebanon remains a twisted beauty as war is waged in paradise The civil war's victims are reclaimed by the forces of nature itself, wiping away all traces in the process.
 Nature in itself became just as destructive as it was capricious.
 Even the sickening clouds of flies consuming hundreds of corpses in Sabra and Shatila exemplify the fragility of human existence in Pity the Nation.
-The dead of Lebanon eventually become so great in number that the landscape began to swallow them up and its cities including Beirut which fell into disrepute after decades of intermittent slaughter.
+The dead of Lebanon eventually became so great in number that the landscape began to swallow them up and its cities including Beirut fell into disrepute after decades of intermittent slaughter.

-Pity the Nation exposes the extent to which Western audiences were (and continue to be) desensitised to the realities and consequences of war in the Middle East and the ease with which the wider public, politicians, journalists and soldiers alike are seduced by term "terrorist" and stereotypical descriptions of "ethnic" and "sectarian" violence.
+Pity the Nation exposes the extent to which Western audiences were (and continue to be) desensitized to the realities and consequences of war in the Middle East and the ease with which the wider public, politicians, journalists, and soldiers alike are seduced by the term "terrorist" and stereotypical descriptions of "ethnic" and "sectarian" violence.
 All these words, as Fisk reminds the reader, must be used with utmost care in policymaking.
 In Lebanon, the term "terrorist" was tossed around by Israeli politicians and soldiers alike with a mixture of irresponsibility and lethal intent.
-The methodical slaughter of hundreds of Palestinian civilians (including infants, children, pregnant women, and the elderly) conducted by the Phalangist militia and watched by Israeli soldiers represented the climax in a series of horrors committed by the Israelis and their allies during the civil war and the irresponsibility with which the dehumanising term "terrorist" is applied to enemies and civilian populations.
+The methodical slaughter of hundreds of Palestinian civilians (including infants, children, pregnant women, and the elderly) conducted by the Phalangist militia and watched by Israeli soldiers represented the climax in a series of horrors committed by the Israelis and their allies during the civil war and the irresponsibility with which the dehumanizing term "terrorist" is applied to enemies and civilian populations.

 Pity the Nation taps into the nature of Middle Eastern warfare.
 Whether contemporary or historical, its conflicts are turning into unwinnable wars shaped by guerrilla warfare and increasingly shaped by the creation of media narratives and images created to sway the public into supporting military campaigns.
-Disinformation lay at the heart of military policy in Lebanon, be the actors Arab, Israeli or Western and this remains the case in contemporary conflicts.
+Disinformation lay at the heart of military policy in Lebanon, be the actors Arab, Israeli, or Western and this remains the case in contemporary conflicts.

 Large areas of the Middle East and North Africa lie in ruins or consumed by violence and beneath the rubble of Western policies lie the corpses of hundreds of thousands of innocent civilians while millions more have been dislocated from their homes.
 Western foreign policy in the Middle East across the region since the Arab revolutions and initiation of the "Global War on Terror" has largely been an unmitigated failure of humanity and policy.

-From the vicious militia wars of the 1970s, the dramatic invasion and occupation of Lebanon by the Israeli military through to the massacre at Qana in 1996 during Operation Grapes of Wrath, reading Pity the Nation requires patience and requires several sittings to complete.
-It is not just a history of Lebanon, but of the modern Middle East.
+From the vicious militia wars of the 1970s, the dramatic invasion and occupation of Lebanon by the Israeli military to the massacre at Qana in 1996 during Operation Grapes of Wrath, reading Pity the Nation requires patience and several sittings to complete.
+It is not just a history of Lebanon but of the modern Middle East.
 It is a gritty yet immersive tale of the nature of war and a must-read for anyone who wishes to understand the dynamics of the modern Middle East.